NVIDIA/TransformerEngine/transformer_engine/pytorch/sequential/readme.md

 ## Notes
 * The GELU activation function is implemented as an approximation.
 For numerical results equivalent to PyTorch, use `nn.GELU(approximate="tanh")`.
+* Due to limitations of TorchDynamo, some standard modules cannot be used.
+Some compatible replacements are provided in `utils.py`.
+Examples include `contextmanager` (replacement for `contextlib.contextmanager`) and `cache` (replacement for `functools.cache`).